 ATP's ACPP zero-time tuition covers six FAA certificates and ratings: Private Pilot Multi-Engine, Instrument Rating, Commercial Multi-Engine with Commercial Single-Engine Add-On, CFI Initial, CFI Instrument (CFII), and Multi-Engine Instructor (MEI).
 The price includes all airplane time on Cessna 172s and Piper Seminoles, all fuel, all CFI instruction, all ground school and Crew Resource Management curriculum, and FAA knowledge-test prep materials.
 ATP's fixed-price guarantee means the tuition number does not change if an individual student needs more flight hours than the syllabus minimum.

 The fixed-price model is genuinely unusual in flight training.
 Most Part 141 schools quote a baseline price and then bill additional hours per the syllabus overage rate.
-For students who train slower than the curriculum baseline (50 to 60 percent of students at most schools, in our reading of school-published completion data), the fixed-price model can save $10,000 to $25,000 versus a per-hour billed competitor.
+For students who train slower than the curriculum baseline (a common outcome, given that FAA certificate averages run well above Part 61 syllabus minimums), the fixed-price model can save $10,000 to $25,000 versus a per-hour billed competitor.
 For students who train faster than baseline, the fixed price is mildly subsidising the average.
 For a student deciding between ATP and a per-hour Part 141 alternative, the question is whether the student is confident they will train at or above the syllabus baseline.

 Add-onLow estimateHigh estimateNotes